ETIM-PAUL/AirClaim/README.md

 ## Future Potential

 While currently deployed on Flare's testnet, AirClaim has significant potential for mainstream adoption.
-The platform could expand to cover additional travel disruptions beyond delays, such as cancellations or missed connections, raffle draws for flight passengers when the flight is yet to depart and winnes annouced when flight arrives.
+The platform could expand to cover additional travel disruptions beyond delays, such as cancellations or missed connections, raffle draws for flight passengers when the flight is yet to depart and winners annouced when flight arrives.

-Also features like different data assets that allows passengers have varieties of assets to claim funds either through insurance or raffle draw.
+Also features like different data assets that allows passengers have options of assets to claim funds either through insurance or raffle draw.

 Integration with more data sources and airlines could further enhance the platform's capabilities, potentially revolutionizing how travel insurance operates globally.
 The transparent, automated nature of blockchain-based insurance could significantly reduce operational costs for insurers while providing better service to travelers.